-Because I know so many people who are dealing with this malady I am going to share just a bit of my story and what has helped me with health issues associated with toxic mold exposure.
+Because I know so many people who are dealing with this malady, I am going to share just a bit of my story and what has helped me with health issues associated with toxic mold exposure.
 I hope you are encouraged.
 Please feel free to share this post with others on your FB pages and other social media accounts.
-The more we get the word out about environmental toxins the more people can be helped.
+The more we get the word out about environmental toxins, the more people can be helped.

-I must also state that prior to my perils with toxic mold I was very healthy.
+I must also state that prior to my perils with toxic mold I was pretty healthy.
 I had no underlining health issues or ailments other than a herniated disk from a decade prior.
 I ate healthily and exercised daily.
 I had and still have no addictions to drugs or alcohol.

 So How Did I Get Sick?

 A few minor symptoms began after I started working in an old building.
 During that time, there were a few remodeling projects while leaks caused wet carpets to smell.

 I began to feel lightheaded and have nosebleeds.

 Fast forward some time, and I started to feel really dizzy almost on a daily basis.
 I also had daily bouts of extreme fatigue, swelling, and inflammation.
 My memory started slipping so much so that I could not remember something that someone had told me minutes before.
 I noticed that my symptoms became far worse when I was in my office.

 For years, I pushed myself to work and left home from my office each day, barely able to drive and deal with my responsibilities at home.
 I’d arrive home and crash in bed for several hours.

 At work, I actually fainted a few times and dealt with a few bouts of subconjunctival hemorrhages.
 When this occurred I would rush to my doctor or to the ER.